Types of Fabric for Furniture: What is the Best Upholstery Fabric

 How to Determine Fabric Durability

-These tests measure the number of rubs or cycles a fabric can withstand before showing signs of wear, such as broken yarns or noticeable changes in appearance.
+Two common tests measure fabric abrasion resistance: the Wyzenbeek method (used primarily in the United States) and the Martindale method (more common in Europe and internationally).
+These tests measure how many rubs or cycles a fabric can withstand before showing signs of wear, such as broken yarns or noticeable changes in appearance.
 Higher numbers indicate greater durability.

-• Light use (9,000-11,000 double rubs): Ideal for decorative items, occasional use
+• Light use (9,000-11,000 double rubs): Suitable for decorative items and occasional use.

-• Medium use (12,000-15,000 double rubs): Suitable for dining chairs, living room furniture
+• Medium use (12,000-15,000 double rubs): Suitable for dining chairs and living room furniture.

-• Heavy use (15,000+ double rubs): Good for high-traffic areas, family rooms, commercial use
+• Heavy use (15,000+ double rubs): Good for high-traffic areas, family rooms, and commercial use.

-• 10,000-20,000 cycles: General domestic use
+• 10,000-20,000 cycles: General domestic use.

-• 20,000-30,000 cycles: Heavy domestic use, including reclining furniture
+• 20,000-30,000 cycles: Heavy domestic use, including reclining furniture.

-• 30,000-40,000 cycles: Commercial or office use
+• 30,000-40,000 cycles: Commercial or office use.

-• Over 40,000 cycles: Considered highly durable for any application
+• Over 40,000 cycles: Suitable for high-wear applications.

 Cotton